Please review the three steps below to see whether or how financial aid can help you in your studies at CRCDS.

 Step 3: Scholarships

-The Presidential Scholarship is based upon merit and is offered by the President of Colgate Rochester Crozer to new students who have achieved an undergraduate GPA of 3.25 or greater.
+The Presidential Scholarship is based upon merit and is offered to new students who have achieved a GPA of 3.25 or greater on their last completed degree.
 This scholarship is renewable if the continuing eligibility qualifications are maintained.
 To be eligible, a student must maintain a GPA of 3.25; be in full-time study (part-time with documented disabilities) and be in good standing with the school.
 Eligibility will be reviewed annually before the fall semester.

 Denominational Resources and Support